psylink-me/psylink-web/content/blog/2021-06-04-back-to-the-roots.md

 Let's go back to the roots and build something more simple.
 Plenty of reasons:

+- Having 8 small, distributed signal processing PCBs sounds nice at first, but it creates more points of failure.
+With {{% link "p4" %}}, I had multiple instances where a connecting wire broke off, so this time I'd rather have everything on one PCB.
 - What happened to the idea of processing the signal as little as possible and leaving the job to the neural network?  {{% link "c6" %}} amplifies certain information but hides other, like the DC voltage offset between electrodes.